Estonian War of Independence: Liberation of Estonian territory

-By the beginning of 1919, the Estonian Army had increased its ranks to a total of 13,000 men, with 5,700 on the front-facing 8,000 Soviets.
+By the beginning of 1919, the Estonian Army had increased its ranks to a total of 13,000 men, with 5,700 on the front facing 8,000 Soviets.
 The strengthened Estonian Army stopped the 7th Red Army's advance in its tracks between 2 and 5 January 1919 and went on the counter-offensive on 7 January.

 Tapa was liberated two days later in a campaign highlighted by the implementation of the highly successful "soomusrongid" (armoured trains).
 This turn of events was swiftly followed by the liberation of the sizable town of Rakvere on 12 January.

 In liberating Narva, a 1,000-strong Finnish-Estonian force landed at Utria to the rear of the Soviet 6th Rifle Division on 17 January.
 In so doing, retreat eastward for the Soviet forces was precluded.
 The following day Narva was liberated.

 Consequent to this the northeastern front stabilized along the Narva river.
 Within 11 days, the 1st Division had advanced 200 km.

 In the southern sphere-of-conflict, Tartu was liberated through the rapid deployment of armored trains and the Tartumaa Partisan Battalion.
 The 2nd Division continued to advance southwards facing increasing Soviet resistance.
-In the Battle of Paju, the Tartumaa Partisan Battalion and the Finnish volunteers drove the Latvian Riflemen out of Valga on 31 January.
+In the Battle of Paju, the Tartumaa Partisan Battalion and the Finnish volunteers drove the Red Latvian Riflemen out of Valga on 31 January.

 The 7th Red Army was routed outside the boundaries of contemporary Estonia and the battle-front continued outwards into the ancient, historical Estonian settlement area.
 The second half of February saw the Estonian southward advance capture Salacgrīva and Alūksne.
 This advance was soon stopped by a Soviet buildup ostensibly for a new expansionist offensive into Estonia.
 On the first Independence Day of 24 February 1919, the pro-independence Estonian forces on the front consisted of 19,000 men, 70 field guns, and 230 machine guns.
 Estonia had become the first country to repel the Soviet westward offensive.